-philadelphia man Charged With sex trafficking of children
+judge sentenced philadelphia man for sex trafficking children

-The case was investigated by the Federal Bureau of Investigation and the Philadelphia Police Department Special Victims Unit, with assistance from the Philadelphia District Attorney’s Office and the Bucks County District Attorney’s Office, and is being prosecuted by Assistant United States Attorney Michelle L. Morgan.
+The case was investigated by the Federal Bureau of Investigation and the Philadelphia Police Department Special Victims Unit, with assistance from the Philadelphia District Attorney=s Office and the Bucks County District Attorney=s Office.
+It was prosecuted by Assistant United States Attorney Michelle L. Morgan.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA